SUMMARY OF RHODE ISLAND'S LINDSAY ANN BURKE ACT

 In 2006, SBE approved the Healthy and Balanced Living Curriculum Framework, which outlines standards for health class instruction.
 These standards do not address dating violence awareness instruction, but SDE encourages the inclusion of dating violence as part of the health and safety curriculum in its Guidelines for the Sexual Health Education Component of Comprehensive Health Education, a companion document to the curriculum framework.
 Guidelines helps school districts develop policies, programs, curriculum, and instruction in sexual health education and covers healthy relationships and teen dating violence.

 SEXUAL VIOLENCE PREVENTION

 DPH addresses teen dating violence within a broader initiative aimed at preventing sexual violence.
-It leads a Sexual Violence Prevention Planning Committee, created in 2007 with key partners from around the state to develop an eight-year sexual violence prevention plan, which includes school-based prevention and intervention strategies.
-This initiative is supported by the Centers for Disease Control and Prevention under a cooperative agreement to strengthen and expand the state's capacity to effectively prevent first time perpetration and victimization.
+It leads a Sexual Violence Prevention Planning Committee, created in 2007 with key partners from around the state to develop an eight-year sexual violence prevention plan that includes school-based prevention and intervention strategies.
+This initiative is supported by the Centers for Disease Control and Prevention under a cooperative agreement to strengthen and expand the state 's capacity to effectively prevent first-time perpetration and victimization.
 The Sexual Violence Prevention Plan and Toolkit and Resource Guide are available as resources to school communities.